rohanphillips/watersportscentral_react_redux/README.md

 ![GitHub stars](https://img.shields.io/github/stars/rohanphillips/watersportscentral?style=social)
 ![GitHub forks](https://img.shields.io/github/forks/rohanphillips/watersportscentral?style=social)

-WaterSportsCentral is a CMS that allows users to add/edit/collaborate on Water Sporting events and locations.
+WaterSportsCentral is a CMS that allows users to add/edit/collaborate on Water Sporting locations.

 The overarching theme is to compile a full list of all water sporting types, locations where they're conducted and events both past and present that are conducted at each location.
 There is currently a need to have a central place where a user can come to obtain this kind of information.

 ## Contributing to WaterSportsCentral
 <!--- If your README is long or you have some specific process or steps you want contributors to follow, consider creating a separate CONTRIBUTING.md file--->